fbpx

 Why This Story Matters Now

-The Monarch butterfly is a symbol of transformation, but also fragility.
+The Monarch butterfly has long been a symbol of transformation—but it’s also a symbol of fragility.

-This one species, whose epic migration connects Canada to Mexico, is a canary in the climate coal mine.
-Their decline mirrors the broader crisis facing pollinators globally.
-They’re creatures that support one in every three bites of food we eat.
+This one species, whose epic migration connects Canada to Mexico, is a canary in the climate coal mine. numbers are plummeting, mirroring the collapse of pollinator populations globally—populations that support 1 in 3 bites of food we eat.

 But the fight to protect them is more than environmental.

-As Anjan’s reporting shows, Indigenous defenders are standing alone against powerful forces: cartels, corrupt loggers, and indifferent governments.
-Their communities face violence, threats, and displacement.
-Yet they remain the last, best hope for many of Earth’s most endangered ecosystems.
+Indigenous defenders are standing alone against powerful forces: cartels, corrupt industries, and political indifference.
+They face threats, displacement—and, far too often, violence.
+Yet they remain the last line of defense for some of the planet’s most precious ecosystems.

-• 😁 It’s free for anyone in the community to access via the Story City app.
+It’s completely free to access through the Story City app.

-• 📩 If there’s not one near you?
-Just send us a pin drop of your local butterfly habitat via our contact form, and we’ll place it there.
+If there isn’t one near you yet, we’d love to change that.
+Just send us a pin drop of your local butterfly grove via our contact form, and we’ll get to work.

-The experience is GPS-triggered.
-When you’re at the habitat, the story unfolds around you, layered onto your real-world surroundings.
+When you’re at the habitat, the story unfolds in real time—layered onto your real-world surroundings.
 No headsets.
-No special equipment.
-Just you, your phone, and a story you’ll never forget.
+No gear.
+Just you, your phone, and a story that will stay with you long after you complete your journey.

 Clovis, CA | Saint Paul, MN | Toronto, ON